National Assembly of the Republic of Vietnam: 1967 Elections

 The 1967 elections elected the regular parliament and the 1966 constitutional assembly was dissolved.
 Then the National Assembly of the Second Republic of Vietnam operated within the framework of Chapter III of that constitution.
 Unlike the First Republic, this National Assembly is divided into two houses: the Senate and the House of Representatives.

 Senate

-The Senate has 60 members, called "senators", who are elected by the people in a partnership for six-year terms.
-Each coalition is 10 people, so the Senate is the six coalitions with the most votes.
-Unlike a member of the House of Representatives, which depends on a locality, the congressional consortium represents the whole country.
-The headquarters of the Senate is Dien Hong Hall.
+The Senate had 60 members, called "senators", who were elected by the people in a partnership for six-year terms.
+The electoral system was a variant of party block voting; the six lists of candidates with the most votes each obtained 10 seats.
+Unlike a member of the House of Representatives, which depends on a locality, the senators represented the whole country.
+The headquarters of the Senate was Dien Hong Hall.
 This building in 2000 was used as the Ho Chi Minh City Stock Exchange.

 The last Senate session before the fall of South Vietnam consisted of two groups.
-One group belongs to the elected term in 1970.
-The other half belongs to the term elected to 1973, that is, every three years, 30 of the 60 seats in the Senate must be contested.
-The Senate has 11 standing committees.
+One group belonged to the elected term in 1970.
+The other half belonged to the term elected to 1973, that is, every three years, 30 of the 60 seats in the Senate were contested.
+The Senate had 11 standing committees.

 As of 1974 the Senate had five blocks: